Rules & Resources

 The Jellyfish are a group of String Cheese Incident fans who support the clean and sober community by hosting a table, meetings, and meet ups in the Ranch Lobby every year.
 This location is an excellent check-in spot for anyone seeking support, or looking to make some new friends.

 “The Jellyfish are group of men and women who choose to experience String Cheese Incident shows without the use of drugs or alcohol.
 Our primary purpose is to provide a safe environment for clean & sober String Cheese Incident fans.
 We are not affiliated with AA, NA, or any other 12 step program.
 We are also not affiliated with The String Cheese Incident.
 We are a group of people who share the common bond of enjoying incidents while choosing to remain clean and sober.
 One Incident at a Time.”

 For more information visit SCIJellyfish.org

-The Hummingbirds are a group of Bassnectar fans who will be hosting daily meet ups this year for anyone looking for a crew of sober Bass Heads to rage with.
-Meet ups will be shortly before the bulk of sets begin (around 3pm) each day inside the festival grounds.
-Specific meet up times and locations will be announced before each weekend.
+The Hummingbirds are a group of Bassnectar fans who are a great resource for anyone looking for a crew of sober Bass Heads to rage with.

 “Our only requirement for membership is the desire to remain sober at Bassnectar shows.
 Our members come from all walks of life.
 Some of us have been following Bassnectar for years, some are new to the scene.
 Some of us are in recovery from drug addiction, and some of us have never tried drugs.
 We do not shame drug use.
 Not everyone in the group lives a life abstinent from all substances, but all choose to rage sober together at Nectar shows.”